-- a. there is adequate expertise on the Board to evaluate the risks and benefits relating to the inclusion of pregnant women, fetuses and neonates, engaging consultants where necessary; - b. the determinations required by Subpart B are documented appropriately in the IRB record; - c. the proposed involvement of pregnant women or fetuses meets all requirements for inclusion as stated in 45 CFR 46.204; - d. the proposed involvement of neonates meets all requirements for inclusion as stated in 45 CFR 46.205; - e. proposals for which the inclusion of pregnant women, neonates, or fetuses is not approvable per Subpart B will be referred to the HHS Secretary for review; - f. informed consent is obtained per Subpart B for pregnant women who have reached the age of majority or are legally emancipated; - g. informed consent is obtained per Subparts B and D for pregnant minors (where research is related to prenatal care, consent of the pregnant minor may be acceptable); - h. consent documents contain information regarding risks of breastfeeding, when risks to the pregnant woman or neonate is determined to be greater than minimal; and - i. consideration is given to excluding pregnant women when the woman's reproductive status is not relevant to the research and risks to the pregnant woman or fetus is determined to be greater than minimal.
+- a. there is adequate expertise on the Board to evaluate the risks and benefits relating to the inclusion of pregnant women, fetuses and neonates, engaging consultants where necessary; - b. the determinations required by Subpart B are documented appropriately in the IRB record; - c. the proposed involvement of pregnant women or fetuses meets all requirements for inclusion as stated in 45 CFR 46.204, including requirements for appropriate number of consent signatures depending on the research's prospect of direct benefit, if any, and to whom; - d. the proposed involvement of neonates meets all requirements for inclusion as stated in 45 CFR 46.205; - e. proposals for which the inclusion of pregnant women, neonates, or fetuses is not approvable per Subpart B will be referred to the HHS Secretary for review; - f. informed consent is obtained per Subpart B for pregnant women who have reached the age of majority or are legally emancipated; - g. informed consent is obtained per Subparts B and D for pregnant minors (where research is related to prenatal care, consent of the pregnant minor may be acceptable); - h. consent documents contain information regarding risks of breastfeeding, when risks to the pregnant woman or neonate is determined to be greater than minimal; and i. consideration is given to excluding pregnant women when the woman's reproductive status is not relevant to the research and risks to the pregnant woman or fetus is determined to be greater than minimal.

-CU has developed guidance (Reference Document # 103) for obtaining consent from women during labor, in acknowledgement of the fact that some research can only be done during this period, it may not be possible in some circumstances to obtain consent before labor begins, and women who are capable of providing consent during labor and wish to participate in research should be able to do so.
+CU has developed guidance (Research Involving Pregnant Women, Reference Document # 103) for obtaining consent from women during labor, in acknowledgement of the fact that some research can only be done during this period, it may not be possible in some circumstances to obtain consent before labor begins, and women who are capable of providing consent during labor and wish to participate in research should be able to do so.